spacejack/mithril-select/readme.md

 If you're using a sass compiler, you can add:

-    @include 'node_modules/mithril-select/index.css'
+    @import 'node_modules/mithril-select/index';

-Otherwise you can copy that css file to your project and add it to your html page.
+Otherwise you can copy that `index.css` file to your project and add it to your html page.

 Note that currently this component does not support changing options between redraws.